Kansas Turnpike: Early history

 Ground was broken on December 31, 1954, at the Kansas River bridge near Lawrence.
 Construction of the entire length of the turnpike was scheduled to take place all at once, with the turnpike partitioned into 14 parts, and the overall length also divided into 43 smaller portions.
 The KTA sent out letters en masse to the affected landowners, offering a price and referring appeals to the local district court, which typically valued the land at a lesser amount; this methodology was not without criticism.
 During the construction period, the state highway department suffered a "brain drain" as many staffers resigned to take up KTA jobs, which paid better salaries (Chairman Moss's KTA salary was three times that of his salary as director of highways) and offered more exciting challenges.

 In June 1956, the Federal Aid Highway Act of 1956 was signed into law, granting funding to the nationwide Interstate Highway System.
 Without its Oklahoma link, the Kansas Turnpike was in danger of being bypassed by the Interstate System entirely.
-However, at the end of 1956, the Bureau of Public Roads and the state of Kansas agreed to route I-35 along the turnpike south of Emporia and I-70 along the piece east of Topeka.
+At the end of 1956, however, the Bureau of Public Roads and the state of Kansas agreed to route I-35 along the turnpike south of Emporia and I-70 along the piece east of Topeka.
 The state insisted on a separate Emporia–Kansas City alignment, and the mileage that would have been used to build I-35 from Wichita to Emporia via Newton was instead used for I-35W (now I-135) from Wichita via Newton to Salina.

 After almost 22 months of construction, the road was opened for a day of free travel on October 20, 1956, between 6:00 am and 2:00 pm.
 An estimated 12,000 to 15,000 cars traveled on the turnpike.
 Many of those motorists traveled to Lawrence for a football game between the University of Kansas and University of Oklahoma.
 Official opening ceremonies were held at interchanges in each of the three major cities on October 25.
 The Kansas City celebration included Gene Autry jumping his horse through a large paper map of the turnpike.
 John Masefield, the British Poet Laureate, wrote a tribute to commemorate the occasion.
 On the first day after the official opening, 7,197 vehicles traveled the turnpike, with 81 toll collectors and 50 maintenance workers on duty.
 The turnpike originally had 14 interchanges; by 2012, there were 22.